-Validation: Add a regular expression to validate the property upon save.
+Validation: Add a regular expression to validate the property upon saving.

 Description: The description will be displayed below the property name when creating/editing the member.
 A good description is important to the editing experience.

 Organize properties with drag and drop.
-If multiple tabs exists it is possible to drag properties between the different tabs.
+If multiple tabs exist it is possible to drag properties between the different tabs.

 A new tab is created by entering a name into the input field and pressing the New tab button.